 DAY 8: KATSUREN CASTLE, AEON RYCOM & TYPHOON EXPERIENCE

 This was the day we woke up the earliest in Okinawa, and it wasn’t by choice.
-Typhoon was predicted to hit Okinawa by noon.
-So, we had to check out early to make our way back to Naha before typhoon struck.
+The typhoon was predicted to hit Okinawa by noon.
+So, we had to check out early to make our way back to Naha before the typhoon struck.
 Our fate with Cape Manzamo was non-existent as typhoon cut short our time on Day 8 and we had to ditch our plan in visiting this cape.
 To help you recall, we’d missed this cape the first time on Day 3.

 Katsuren Castle was the only attraction we managed to squeeze in along the way.
 It drizzled when we arrived at 9am, but the rain soon stopped allowing us to make our way up the UNESCO World Heritage Site.
 If you want to experience an authentic and semi-eroded castle, come to Katsuren Castle but remember to wear a proper footwear.
 The view from the top was nice, but the strong wind and huge clouds didn’t make for good photography/videography.